Osteoporose Anhängsel

 Support stomach acid.

 An inadequate amount of stomach acid can lead to poor absorption of calcium.
-To increase stomach acid, eat charcoal-barbequed foods or charcoal supplements, eat more and slowly.
+To increase stomach acid, eat charcoal-barbequed foods or charcoal supplements, eat more slowly.
 Don’t drink at your meals.

 Go outside.
 Vitamin D is important for calcium absorption.
 You can absorb vitamin D by being exposed to the sun.
-Get a healthy dose of this sun vitamin (1 hour or two), but don't overdo it.
+Get a healthy dose of this sun vitamin (an hour or two), but don't overdo it.

 Fish for fish oil.